cabaletta/baritone/README.md

 # FAQ

-## Can I use Baritone as a library in my hacked client?
+## Can I use Baritone as a library in my custom utility client?

 Sure!
 (As long as usage is in compliance with the LGPL 3 License)